-Hiking is a popular activity on many state forests.
-Trails developed specifically for hiking or multiple uses include the Willis River Hiking Trail and Cumberland Multi-Use Trail on Cumberland State Forest; the Carter Taylor Hiking Trail on the Appomattox-Buckingham State Forest.
-Many other trails and gated forest roads are available at various state forests for use by hikers, bikers and horseback riders.
+Hiking is a popular activity on many State Forests.
+Trails developed specifically for hiking or multiple uses include the Willis River Hiking Trail and Cumberland Multi-Use Trail on Cumberland State Forest; the Carter Taylor Hiking Trail on the Appomattox-Buckingham State Forest, and many shorter trails on the smaller State Forests.
+In addition, the forests have more than 200 miles of gated forest roads, which can be used by hikers, bikers and horseback riders.

-Many state forests are suitable for mountain biking.
-Dedicated trails, gated forest trails, and open forest roads provide more than 300 miles of opportunities for mountain bike riding.
-Matthews, Whitney, and Conway Robinson State Forests have volunteer groups that maintain developed bike trails.
+Thirteen of the state forests are suitable for mountain biking.
+Dedicated trails, gated forest trails and open forest roads provide more than 300 miles of opportunities for mountain bike riding.
+Matthews, Whitney and Conway Robinson State Forests have volunteer groups that have developed and maintain the bike trails.

-Numerous state forests provide for horseback riding opportunities, with more than 300 miles of trails and roads available.
-Parking is limited for horse trailers on some state forests.
+Thirteen of the state forests provide for horseback riding opportunities, with more than 300 miles of trails and roads available.
+Parking is limited for horse trailers on state forests, and Appomattox-Buckingham State Forest is the only forest with facilities developed for horse trailers.

-Almost all state forest land is available for bird watching and observing nature.
+Almost all State Forest land is available for bird watching and observing nature.

 Due to the tree species and age diversity, a wide variety of wildlife is present.

-State forest lands have become a popular destination for orienteering activities, due to the large acreages of contiguous land.
+State Forest lands have become a popular destination for orienteering activities, due to the large acreages of contiguous land.
+A forest history geocache is located on the Appomattox-Buckingham State Forest.